Quadratic Gating Mixture of Experts: Statistical Insights into Self-Attention: Convergence Analysis of Quadratic Gating MoE

-\textbf{Mono-weak identifiability of linear experts.} Similar to the polynomial quadratic gating, the linear expert $h(\xbm,({\bm \beta}_{1},\beta_{0}))=({\bm \beta}_{1i})^{\top}\xbm+\beta_{0i}$ in the monomial quadratic gating setting also does not satisfy the mono-strong idenfiability condition.
-That violation leads to $\mathcal{O}(1/ \log(n))$ rates of the parameters and experts under the quadratic monomial gating MoE.
-The proof for this result is similar to that of Theorem~\ref{theorem:poly_linear_experts} in Appendix~\ref{sec:linear_expert}; therefore, it is omitted.
+\textbf{Linear Experts.} Similar to the case of quadratic polynomial gate, the linear expert function $\mathcal{E}(\xbm,({\bm \beta}_{1},\beta_{0}))={\bm \beta}_{1}^{\top}\xbm+\beta_{0}$ in the quadratic monomial gate setting does not satisfy the mono-strong idenfiability condition.
+That violation yields the parameter and expert estimation rates of order $\mathcal{O}(1/\log^{\tau}(n))$, for some $\tau>0$.
+The proof for this result is similar to that of Theorem~\ref{theorem:poly_linear_experts} in Section~\ref{sec:quadratic_polynomial}; therefore, it is omitted here.